 The Directors support high standards of corporate governance.

-Accordingly, the Board will meet regularly throughout the year and all necessary information will be supplied to the Directors on a timely basis to enable them to discharge their duties effectively.
+The Board meets regularly throughout the year and all necessary information will be supplied to the Directors on a timely basis to enable them to discharge their duties effectively.

 Additionally, special meetings will take place or other arrangements will be made when Board decisions are required in advance of regular meetings.

-The Directors have established financial controls and reporting procedures which are considered appropriate given the size and structure of the Group.
-It is the intention of the Directors that these controls will be reviewed regularly in light of the future growth and development of the Group and adjusted accordingly.
+The Directors have established financial controls and reporting procedures which are considered appropriate given the current size and structure of the Group.
+These controls are regularly reviewed in the light of the ongoing growth and development of the Group and are adjusted as required.

 COMPLIANCE WITH THE CORPORATE GOVERNANCE CODE